GOATnote-Inc/periodicdent42/docs/contact.md

 We're building this platform **for the scientific community**.

 **Interested in**:
-- ✅ Testing the platform in your lab?
+- Testing the platform in your lab?
-- ✅ Collaborating on autonomous R&D?
+- Collaborating on autonomous R&D research?
-- ✅ Contributing to open source components?
+- Contributing instrument drivers or protocols?
-- ✅ Sharing instrument drivers or protocols?
+- Exploring research applications?

 **Reach out**: B@thegoatnote.com